 Next Steps

-We will be exploring the changes, messages and implications in greater depth this term as part of our online and face to face training events, for leaders and wider teams, including at our Senior Leader Briefing, during our Roadshows and at our popular EYFS Senior Leaders Programme.
+We will be exploring the changes, messages and implications in greater depth this term as part of our online and face to face training events, for leaders and wider teams, including at our Inspiring Leaders Conference 2025, during our Roadshows and at our popular EYFS Senior Leaders Programme.

 Find out more